 Tuna steak topped with wasabi and ginger glaze makes a great main dish for dinner.
 Have this dish with rice or potatoes for a tasty and filling dinner.

-Using a whisk, combine the remaining 1 tablespoon soy sauce, ginger marmalade, and 2 teaspoons wasabi paste in a small bowl.
+- Using a whisk, combine the remaining soy sauce, ginger marmalade, and wasabi paste in a small bowl.
+Whisk until evenly incorporated.

-Add the tuna steaks to the pan and cook each side for 2 minutes.
+- Sear the tuna steaks on the grill and cook each side for 2 minutes.

-Once your tuna steaks are finished cooking, sprinkle them with cilantro and serve.
+- Once your tuna steaks are finished cooking, serve with lettuce leaves and wasabi paste and garnish them with sesame seeds.

 - Fat: 1g